Fourth-and-Four/NFL-Big-Data-Bowl-2021/README.md

 <br>

 ## Goals
-> Our goal for this project is to use different classification models to accuractely predict a defense stopping a completed pass during the NFL 2018 regular season.
+Our goal for this project is to use different classification models to accurately predict a defense stopping a completed pass during the NFL 2018 regular season.
 We will deliver the following in a github repository:
 >
 > - A clearly named final notebook.
 This notebook will contain markdown documentation of what we are doing and the code to accomplish the task.
 > - A README.md that thoroughly explains our project, how to reproduce the work done, and details along the way to help answer what defenses can do to stop a completed pass.
-> - Python modules that automate the data acquisistion, preparation and modeling processes.
+> - Python modules that automate the data acquisition, preparation and modeling processes.
 These modules will be imported and used in the final notebook.

 [back to the top](#section_6)